Working At Height Courses

 Understanding the Phase-Out of AFFF Foam Extinguishers

-The use of AFFF foam extinguishers will be completely phased out by 4th July 2025.
+The use of certain types of AFFF foam extinguishers will be completely phased out and banned under UK and EU legislation.
 Here’s what you need to know.

 What are AFFF extinguishers?